gitter-badger/windsock/docs/api.md

     A function to call when the state is deactivated.
 Optionally return a promise to resolve or reject preventing the route request from completing.

 ### `router.go(path, params)`
-Adds a state request with parameters to the queue to be processed
+Adds a state request with parameters to the queue to be processed.
+Will throw an error if starts or ends with a `/` or if the path has parameter(s) that are not defined in params object.

+#### path `String`
+A string representing the desired url, supports parameters.

+#### params `Object`

+- path `Object`

+    An object map that will populate the path parameter with values.

+- query `Object`

+    An object map that will populate the query parameters with values.

+ - replace `Boolean`

+    A boolean value indicating whether or not replace the previous history entry.

 ### `router.start(config)`
 Starts the router by adding event listeners to hashchange or popstate based on `config.hash`.
 Will throw an error if already listening, please check if started `router.started()`.